DerwenAI/rllib_tutorials/recsys/README.md

 > [Eigentaste: A Constant Time Collaborative Filtering Algorithm](http://www.ieor.berkeley.edu/~goldberg/pubs/eigentaste.pdf).
 Ken Goldberg, Theresa Roeder, Dhruv Gupta, Chris Perkins.
 *Information Retrieval*, 4(2), 133-151.
 (July 2001)

-### Analysis

-There is a Jupyter notebook `cluster.ipynb` which helped determine how to optimize the clustering used by this recommender system.
-It could be adapted for other data sources.

 ### Dependencies